-Manchester United Teams up With Renewable Energy Group to Create a More Sustainable Future
+Manchester United Teams Up With Renewable Energy Group to Create a More Sustainable Future

 Manchester United (NYSE:MANU) has reinforced its commitment to environmental sustainability through a global partnership with Renewable Energy Group, Inc. (NASDAQ: REGI), a leading producer of renewable fuels, with a shared mission to tackle climate change and create a cleaner world.

-Manchester United Teams up With Renewable Energy Group to Create a More Sustainable Future (Graphic: Business Wire)
+Renewable Energy Group teams up with Manchester United to create a more sustainable future.
+(Graphic: Business Wire)

 The Club and Renewable Energy Group will work together to raise awareness of the company’s biofuel products and encourage positive environmental change among Manchester United’s global fanbase and beyond.